ADGEfficiency/data-science-south/content/lessons/git.md

  create mode 100644 README.md
 ```

-We now have this commit in our history, which we can see through `lang:shell-session:$ git log`:
+We now have this commit in our history, which we can see through `$ git log`:

 ```shell-session
 $ git log --stat